slash-segmentation/CHM/python/README.md

  * psi:        0 (phase)
 The magnitude of the complex filtered image is used as the feature.

-The original MATLAB code has a serious bug in it that it uses the imfilter function with a uint8 input which causes the filter output to be clipped to 0-255 and rounded to an integer before taking the complex magnitude.
+The original MATLAB code has a serious bug in it that it uses the `imfilter` function with an `uint8` input which causes the filter output to be clipped to 0-255 and rounded to an integer before taking the complex magnitude.
 This is a major problem as the Gabor filters have negative values (all of which are set to 0) and can produce results above the input range, along with losing lots of